Dr. Bin Guo (郭斌)

 I am an assistant professor at the Computer Science Department of Trent University starting in Jan.
 2024.
 Also, I am an adjunct assistant professor at the Computing & Software Department of McMaster University.
 Before that, I was a postdoctoral fellow at McMaster University from May 2023 to Dec.
 2023.
 I obtained my Ph.D. degree in Computer Science from McMaster University in May 2023.
 I obtained my Master’s degree in Applied Computer Science from Winnipeg University in May 2018.

-My research area mainly focused on parallel and distributed computing, especially on graph algorithms and graph mining.
+My research area mainly focuses on parallel and distributed computing, especially on graph algorithms and graph mining.
 Recently, I have been interested in computer security for data graph analytics.
-My favorite conferences are ICPP, SPAA, PPoPP, VLDB, and ICDE.
-My favorite journals are The Journal of Supercompouting and IEEE Transactions on Parallel and Distributed Systems (TPDS).
+My favourite conferences are ICPP, SPAA, PPoPP, VLDB, and ICDE.
+My favourite journals are The Journal of Supercomputing, IEEE Transactions on Parallel and Distributed Systems (TPDS), and Journal of Parallel and Distributed Computing (JPDC).

 I work at the Peterborough campus of Trent University in person; my Email address is binguo[at]trentu.ca and my name on the department website is here.
 As an adjunct assistant professor at McMaster University, my Email address is guob15[at]mcmaster.ca and my name on the department website is here.